-8.1 This Policy and related Procedure will be reviewed 3 years from the date of implementation and earlier if legislation dictates.
+8.1 This Policy and related Procedure will be reviewed three years, or earlier if legislative changes dictate that this is required, from the date of implementation and earlier if legislation dictates.
 Any proposed amendments will be subject to consultation.
 Such amendments will be notified to employees through the normal communication channels and/or e-mail.
-The Policy and Procedure will be maintained on the Human Resources site on SharePoint.
+The Policy and Procedure will be maintained on the Human Resources site on the intranet.